 But the real innovation lies under the hood.
 Amazon's new AZ3 Pro chips don't just power improved performance - they enable the Omnisense sensor platform that represents the company's most ambitious smart home play yet.
 By combining data from cameras, microphones, Wi-Fi radar, accelerometers, and other sensors, these displays can understand environmental context in ways previous generations never could.

 The demo Amazon showed on stage was telling: asking Alexa Plus to remind you if nobody feeds the dog.
 The AI can apparently track household routines, recognize patterns, and proactively surface relevant information.
-It's the kind of ambient computing that has talked about for years but never quite delivered at scale.
+It's the kind of ambient computing that Google has talked about for years but never quite delivered at scale.